mikejohnson51/NFHL/README.md

 ### Getting Spatial Data

-The `nfhl_get` function extacts the spatial data from the NDHL layers for a given spatial extent.
+The `nfhl_get` function extracts the spatial data from the NDHL layers for a given spatial extent.

 A general workflow using the AOI/NFHL packages is